DragonComputer/Cerebrum/__trainingData/README.md

 Following YouTube videos are the suggested example training data currently:

+* [Learn Colors! | Preschool Chant | ELF Learning] - a video which aims to teach colors to kids.

+[Learn Colors! | Preschool Chant | ELF Learning]: <https://youtu.be/qhOTU8_1Af4>

+Following YouTube videos are the suggested examples for observing stimulant detection capabilities currently:

 * [DNews - Can You Make Someone Fall In Love With You?] - a stationary camera example with closed captions.
 * [BFvsGF - ARRESTED AT THE SUPER BOWL] - a non-stationary camera example with a lot of shaky shots.
 * [MØ - Waste of Time] - a non-stationary camera example with steady shots.